Impetigo contagiosa

 • Poor hygiene

-• Secondary infections (impetigination): Infestation of pre-damaged skin (injuries, atopic eczema, scabies, etc.).
+• Secondary infections (impetiginisation): infestation of previously damaged skin (injuries, atopic eczema, scabies etc.)

-• The transmission occurs through smear infection or direct body contact.
-In rare cases, objects can also serve as a source of infection.
-Continuous cold can damage the skin and facilitate infection.
+• Transmission occurs through smear infection or direct body contact.
+In rare cases, objects may also serve as a source of infection.
+Continuous sniffing can damage the skin and facilitate infection

-• U-status (e.g. glomerulonephritis), follow-up examination recommended after 2-4 weeks.
+• U status (e.g. of glomerulonephritis), follow-up after 2-4 weeks recommended

 • Rheumatic fever